Create Heat Map from Comparison

 - Clusters construction methods

 - Euclidean distance.
-The ordinary distance between two points - the length of the segment connecting them.
+The length of the segment connecting two points.
 If

 and